Text Size

 Gospel Clarity

 John 5 clarifies the gospel by showing that sinners need the life-giving word of the Son.
 Human helplessness is met by Christ's sovereign command.
-Eternal life is received by hearing Jesus' word and believing the Father who sent Him.
+Eternal life is received by hearing Jesus' word and believing the Father who sent him.
 The believer does not come under judgment but has crossed from death to life.
-This salvation is not detached from who Jesus is: He is the Son who shares the Father's work, gives life, judges, and must be honored as the Father is honored.
+This salvation is not detached from who Jesus is: he is the Son who shares the Father's work, gives life, judges, and must be honored as the Father is honored.

 The chapter also warns that religious study, Sabbath concern, and confidence in Moses cannot save those who refuse to come to Christ for life.